SFBBO/CCFSalive/Project_Tasks.md

 ## Wrangle data for visualizations
 - wrangle CCFS data from online database to format in csv files (GB)
 - wrangle weather csv data for plotting fig 3 (MT)
+- wrangle social data (DW)

 ## Create visualizations
 Write code for the following figures:
-1. Annual capture rate (y) by year (x) by species (group)
+1. Phenology: captures (y) per month (x) by species (group)
-2. Phenology: captures (y) per month (x) by species (group)
+2. Time series with capture rate (y1) and weather (y2) by year (x) by species (group)
-3. Time series with capture rate (y1) and weather (y2) by year (x) by species (group)
+3. Time series with capture rate (y1) and social data (y2) by year (x) by species (group)
+4. Correlation of capture rate and social data (population density) by species (group)
-4. Bonus: Map of net locations and animations of capture locations over time
+5. Bonus: Map of net locations and animations of capture locations over time
-5. Bonus: Map of land use change categories with graph panel of bird abundance; can manipulate year to change both figures
+6. Bonus: Map of land use change categories with graph panel of bird abundance; can manipulate year to change both figures

-DW will add existing figure code to a R file for figs 1 and 2
+7. side by side land use maps of early and recent year with bar graph of species capture rates in early versus recent year (2001 first usgs land use survey and then every 5 years- 4 surveys in relevant timeframe)

 ## Create Shinyapp to bring visualizations online
+1. create graphs in shiny
+  a. weather graph - add option to plot no weather data
+2. draft text for shiny
+3. research and decide on layout for shiny (GB)